-Tabbs Gross was also a lawyer; he was admitted to practice law in 1869 by the Arkansas Supreme Court.
-He ran unsuccessfully for several political offices, including that of an Arkansas Legislator.
+Tabbs Gross was also a lawyer who was admitted to practice law in 1869 by the Arkansas Supreme Court.
+He ran unsuccessfully for several political offices, including that of Arkansas legislator.
 He served as vice president of the Liberal Republican state convention in Little Rock in 1869.

 He served with Company C of the Black Brigade in Cincinnati during the U.S. Civil War.
 In 1863, he was listed in the city directory as an Intelligence Officer.
-Tabbs Gross had been a free man since before the war.
+Gross had been a free man since before the war.

-For more information see the Tabbs Gross webpage at The Encyclopedia of Arkansas History and Culture website; the 1870 U.S. Census; The State of Ohio, County Marriage Records; p.
+For more information see the Tabbs Gross webpage at The Encyclopedia of Arkansas History and Culture website; "Tabbs Gross" at the Arkansas Black Lawyers website; the 1870 U.S. Census; The State of Ohio, County Marriage Records; p.
 24 in The Black Brigade of Cincinnati: being a report of its labors and a muster-roll of its members...; p.
 71 in Henderson and Albertson's Little Rock City Directory 1871; and the Cincinnati city directories starting with Williams' Cincinnati Directory, June 1863 through Williams' Cincinnati Directory, June 1879.